hdShang/arxiv-daily/docs/cs-CV/2025-08-13/papers/250809973v1-persona-personalized-whole-body-3d-avatar-with-pose-driven-deformati.md

 ---
 layout: default
-title: PERSONA: Personalized Whole-Body 3D Avatar with Pose-Driven Deformations from a Single Image
+title: "PERSONA: Personalized Whole-Body 3D Avatar with Pose-Driven Deformations from a Single Image"
 ---

 # PERSONA: Personalized Whole-Body 3D Avatar with Pose-Driven Deformations from a Single Image